A Castle in the Sky – Introducing the Boeing 777x

 Taking things to the next level

 Even the finest of private aircraft may require you to stoop a little, but not here.
-The ceilings are huge, stretching 8ft tall and even affording enough room for a walk-in wardrobe in the master suite.
+The ceilings are huge, stretching 8ft tall and even offering enough room for a walk-in wardrobe in the master suite.
 So, once you’ve watched a film at the cinema, you can produce your own fashion show.

-Even without considering the incredible wings and performance, you don’t have to be an aviation expert to see the appeal of an aircraft this luxurious.
+Even without considering the incredible wings and performance, such a luxurious aircraft is appealing to the most demanding customers.
 But will the price tag deter potential suitors?
 If early orders are the proof, the answer is a resounding ‘no’.

 Joint venture with Embraer